francoisjacquet/rosariosis/plugins/Moodle/README.md

 Grades

-- Assignments are automatically added to & removed from the Moodle calendar
+- Assignments are automatically added to & removed from the Moodle calendar (provided a Due Date is set)

 ## Install